Freetz/freetz/make/README.md

     Tree is a recursive directory listing program that produces a depth indented listing of files, which is colorized ala dircolors if the LS_COLORS environment variable is set and output is to tty.

   * **[trickle 1.07 (binary only)](../docs/make/trickle.md)<a id='trickle'></a>**<br>
     trickle is a simple and portable lightweight userspace bandwidth shaper, to rate limit the TCP connections of a given process or group of processes.
 It can run in collaborative mode (together with trickled) or in stand alone mode. trickle works by taking advantage of the unix loader preloading.
 Essentially it provides to the application, a new version of the functionality that is required to send and receive data through sockets.
 It then limits traffic based on delaying the sending and receiving of data over a socket. trickle runs entirely in userspace and does not require root privileges. *** Does NOT support statically linked executables!!
+WWW: http://monkey.org/~marius/trickle/
      - [Syntax](../docs/make/trickle.md#syntax)
      - [Beispiele für die Benutzung von trickle](../docs/make/trickle.md#beispiele-für-die-benutzung-von-trickle)

   * **<u>udpxy 1.0.23-9 (binary only)</u><a id='udpxy'></a>**<br>
-    Small-footprint UNIX/Linux daemon to relay multicast
+    Small-footprint UNIX/Linux daemon to relay multicast UDP traffic to client's TCP (HTTP) connection.

   * **<u>umurmur 0.2.17</u><a id='umurmur'></a>**<br>
     umurmur is a minimalistic Mumble server primarily targeted to run on routers using less resources.
 It targets to fill the needs of a pretty small group of users communicating, which in part originates from the other goal of working well on a small system with a limited CPU and limited amount of disk space.
 It also aims to minimize writing to the disk since these kinds of systems usually only has a flash memory for disk. umurmur supports a subset of the features of Murmur. https://github.com/umurmur/umurmur

   * **<u>unfs3 0.9.22</u><a id='unfs3'></a>**<br>
+    Userspace NFS v3 Server.

   * **<u>unrar 5.4.5 (binary only)</u><a id='unrar'></a>**<br>
     Unarchiver for .rar files